awsdocs/iam-user-guide/doc_source/reference_policies_condition-keys.md

 Works with [numeric operators](reference_policies_elements_condition_operators.md#Conditions_Numeric)\.

 Use this key to compare the number of seconds since the requesting principal was authorized using MFA with the number that you specify in the policy\.
-For more information about MFA, see [Using Multi\-Factor Authentication \(MFA\) in AWS](id_credentials_mfa.md)\.
+For more information about MFA, see [Using multi\-factor authentication \(MFA\) in AWS](id_credentials_mfa.md)\.
 + **Availability** – This key is included in the request context only if the principal making the call was authenticated using MFA\.
 If MFA was not used, this key is not present\.

 ## aws:MultiFactorAuthPresent<a name="condition-keys-multifactorauthpresent"></a>